 Sexual misconduct is a form of sex discrimination that is prohibited by federal law and regulation.
 The College is committed to the elimination of any and all acts of sexual misconduct on its campuses.
 Sexual misconduct includes dating violence, domestic violence, stalking, and sexual assault.
 To that end, the College provides a number of pathways for reporting sexual misconduct and resources to assist those who have been a victim of sexual misconduct.

-It is the responsibility of the Executive Director of Equity and Compliance, Patrick Shipwash, to ensure compliance with federal and state law, to maintain a means of reporting discrimination and harassment, and to ensure proper follow up action.
-In carrying out these duties, Mr. Shipwash is the College Title IX coordinator, equity and compliance officer, Americans with Disabilities Act officer, Title VI coordinator, and affirmative action officer.
+It is the responsibility of the Executive Director of Equity and Compliance to ensure compliance with federal and state law, to maintain a means of reporting discrimination and harassment, and to ensure proper follow up action.
+In carrying out these duties, the Executive Director of Equity and Compliance is the College Title IX Coordinator, Americans with Disabilities Act Coordinator, Title VI Coordinator, and Affirmative Action Officer.